Hove and Portslade (UK Parliament constituency)

-It has the joint shortest name of any constituency in the current Parliament, with 4 letters, the same as Bath.
+It was previously called Hove.
+In the 2023 Periodic Review of Westminster constituencies, there were no changes to the constituency boundaries, but it was renamed from the 2024 general election.

 Boundaries

 1950–1983: The County Borough of Hove, and the Urban District of Portslade-by-Sea.

 1983–2010: The Borough of Hove.

-2010–present: The City of Brighton and Hove wards of Brunswick and Adelaide, Central Hove, Goldsmid, Hangleton and Knoll, Hove Park, North Portslade, South Portslade, Westbourne, and Wish.
+2010–2023: The City of Brighton and Hove wards of Brunswick and Adelaide, Central Hove, Goldsmid, Hangleton and Knoll, Hove Park, North Portslade, South Portslade, Westbourne, and Wish.

+2023–present: Further to a local government boundary review which came into effect in May 2023, the constituency now comprises the following wards of the City of Brighton and Hove: